decentraland/decentraland-ui-utils/README.md

 When instancing a new large image, you can pass the following parameters:

-- `image`: Path to image file
+- `image`: Path to image file.
 - `duration`: Seconds to display the image onscreen, 3 seconds by default. -1 keeps it on till you hide it.
 - `startHidden`: If true, the image starts invisible till you run its `show()` function.
 Large images may flash white for a second if created and shown at the same time.
 By deferring the creation you avoid this artifact.
-- `xOffset`: Offset on X, relative to the center of the screen
+- `xOffset`: Offset on X, relative to the center of the screen.
-- `yOffset`: Offset on Y, relative to the center of the screen
+- `yOffset`: Offset on Y, relative to the center of the screen.

-* `width`: Image width on screen in pixels, 512 by default
+* `width`: Image width on screen in pixels, 512 by default.
-* `height`: Image height on screen in pixels, 512 by default
+* `height`: Image height on screen in pixels, 512 by default.
 * `section`: Use only a section of the image file, useful when arranging multiple images into an image atlas.
 This field takes an `ImageSection` object, specifying `sourceWidth` and `sourceHeight`, and optionally also `sourceLeft` and `sourceTop`.

 ```ts